 Virtualization is another key trend driving the evolution of network operating systems.
 Virtualization allows organizations to run multiple virtual machines (VMs) on a single physical server, which improves resource utilization and reduces hardware costs.
 NOSs play a crucial role in managing virtualized environments by providing features such as virtual networking, storage management, and resource allocation.
 This allows organizations to create flexible and scalable IT infrastructures that can adapt to changing business needs.

 The increasing demand for mobile access is also shaping the development of network operating systems.
 More and more users are accessing network resources from mobile devices such as smartphones and tablets.
 NOSs need to provide secure and reliable access for mobile users, as well as support for mobile device management (MDM) and mobile application management (MAM).
-This allows organizations to ensure that mobile devices are secure and compliant with corporate policies.
+This allows organizations to check that mobile devices are secure and compliant with corporate policies.

 Tips and Expert Advice